changetocoding/DBCourse/Lesson3-Querying.md

 - What are the different city and country combinations that were shipped to in 1998
 - Which orders were delivered late to Sweden
 - Get all orders placed on the 19th of May, 1997
+- Find all orders that were shipped to a South American country
+- Find all suppliers whose contact title is not 'Marketing Manager'
+- Find the names and hire dates for all US sales representatives

 ### Pubs db
 - select only the first 10 rows from the authors table